 \section{Introduction}

-Let $X$ be a curve of genus $g\geq 2$ defined over an algebraically closed field $K$ of characteristic $p>0$.
-The automorphism group $G$ of $X$ acts on the space of $n$-polydifferentials $H^0(X,\Omega_X^{\otimes n})$.
-The decomposition of $H^0(X,\Omega_X^{\otimes n})$ as a direct sum of indecomposable modules is called the Galois module structure.
-In characteristic zero the Galois-module structure for case of holomorphic differentials, i.e. for the $n=1$ case, is a classical result due to Hurwitz \cite{Hu:1893} and this result can be easily generalized for $n \geq 1$.
+Let $X$ be a smooth projective curve of genus $g\geq 2$ over an algebraically closed field $K$ of characteristic $p>0$, and $G$ a group of automorphisms of $X$.
+The group $G$ acts on $X$ from the left, by our convention, and hence on the space of $n$-polydifferentials $H^0(X,\Omega_X^{\otimes n})$ from the right.
+The so-called {\em Galois-module structure problem} for $X$ asks for the direct sum decomposition of $H^0(X,\Omega_X^{\otimes n})$ into $G$-indecomposable pieces.
+In characteristic zero, the $n=1$ case is a classical result (\cite{Hu:1893}), which can be easily generalized for $n\geq 1$.

-In positive characteristic the Galois-module structure is unknown in general.
+In positive characteristic, the Galois-module structure is unknown in general.
 There are only some partial results known.
 Let us give a brief overview.
-If the cover $X \rightarrow X/G$ is unramified or if $(|G|,p)=1$ Tamagawa \cite{Tamagawa:51} determined the Galois-module structure of $H^0(X,\Omega_X^{\otimes 1})$.
-Valentini \cite{Val:82} generalized this result to unramified extensions were the Galois groups are $p$-groups.
-Moreover, Salvador and Bautista \cite{Salvador:00} determined the semi-simple part of the representation with respect to the Cartier operator in the case of a $p$-group.
-For the cyclic group case Valentini and Madan \cite{vm} and S. Karanikolopoulos \cite{SK} determined the structure of $H^0(X,\Omega_X^{\otimes 1})$ in terms of indecomposable modules.
-The same study has been done for the elementary abelian case by {Calder{\'o}n, Salvador} and Madan \cite{csm}.
-Finally, N. Borne \cite{borne06} developed a theory using advanced techniques from both modular representation theory and $K$-theory in order to compute in some cases the $K[G]$-{module} structure of polydifferentials $H^0(X,\Omega_X^{\otimes n})$.
+If the cover $X \rightarrow G\backslash X$ is unramified or if $(|G|,p)=1$, Tamagawa \cite{Tamagawa:51} determined the $G$-module structure of $H^0(X,\Omega_X)$.
+Valentini \cite{Val:82} generalized this result to unramified extensions with $G$ being a $p$-group.
+In the $p$-group case, moreover, Salvador and Bautista \cite{Salvador:00} determined the semi-simple part of the representation with respect to the Cartier operator.
+For the cyclic-group case, Valentini and Madan \cite{vm} and S.\ Karanikolopoulos \cite{SK} determined the structure of $H^0(X,\Omega_X)$ in terms of indecomposable modules.
+A similar study has been done for the elementary abelian case by {Calder{\'o}n, Salvador} and Madan \cite{csm}.
+Finally, N.\ Borne \cite{borne06} developed a theory, using advanced techniques from both modular representation theory and $K$-theory, for computing in some cases the $K[G]$-{module} structure of the space of polydifferentials $H^0(X,\Omega_X^{\otimes n})$.

-Let us point out that there are several applications of this module structure.
-For example, the second author in \cite{KoJPAA06},\cite{kockKo} connected the $K[G]$-{module} structure of $H^0(X,\Omega_X^{\otimes 2})$ to the tangent space of the global deformation functor of curves.
+Let us point out that the determination of the Galois-module structure as above has several applications.
+For example, in \cite{KoJPAA06}, \cite{kockKo}, the second author connected the $K[G]$-module structure of $H^0(X,\Omega_X^{\otimes 2})$ to the computation of the tangent space of the global deformation functor of curves.

-There are two main reasons why it is difficult to determine this Galois-module structure: \begin{enumerate} \item it is in general very difficult to find an explicit basis for the space of holomorphic polydifferentials, \item for modular representations and non-cyclic $p$-groups, the indecomposable modules are unknown, see the introduction of \cite{BensonNewBook}. \end{enumerate}